What makes Early Years at Worcester special?

 - Acceptable qualifications include a minimum of 1 A Level or an equivalent Level 3 qualification, for example the CACHE Diploma or EdExcel BTEC National Diploma in Children’s Care, Learning and Development

-Through our non-standard entry route, we welcome applications from experienced and mature practitioners who do not have the above qualifications
+- Through our non-standard entry route we welcome applications from experienced and mature practitioners who do not have the above qualifications

-Further information can be obtained by contacting the Admissions Office on 01905 855111
+- Further information can be obtained by contacting the Admissions Office on 01905 855111

-What will you Study?
+What you will study:

 Year 1: